siquylee/google-translate-api/README.md

 If you liked this project, please give it a ⭐ in [**GitHub**](https://github.com/siquylee/google-translate-api).

 > Credits to [k3rn31p4nic](https://github.com/k3rn31p4nic) for writing the Node.JS version of this library.
-I ported this to App Script without using external libraries.
+I ported this to Apps Script without using external libraries.